enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/typescript/typescript-ts-node.md

-# ts-node
+# Typescript - Tools ts-node

 ## What It Is

+- third party tools for compiling and running typescript file

 ## Feature

 - ts-node **automatically** finds and loads tsconfig.json
 - enable to directly run typescript code without precompiling
 - search behavior same as `tsc`

 ## Configuration